privacy-scaling-explorations/core-program/README.md

 1. **Analyze the Content**: Review the existing materials.
 2. **Report Issues**: Create an issue if you find errors or areas for improvement.
-3. **Submit Pull Requests**: Submit a pull request with your changes once you are confident they will be approved.
+3. **Submit Pull Requests**: Submit a pull request with your changes once you are confident it will be approved.

 If an existing issue is not being worked on, feel free to address it and make a pull request.